vidyakvv/Network-Automation/README.md

 The script handles exceptions while connecting instead of terminating the program

-devices_ip.txt consists device ip addresses to send commands to.
+devices_ip.txt consists device ip addresses to send commands to based on the version (Switch or router versions)

+Uses multithreading to improve time efficiency